somebrel/adina/README.md

-# rasset
+# adina
-web service that send a number of random assets to clients.
+REST API Server for requesting assets from a directory.